huggingface/datasets/metrics/recall/README.md

 ### Output Values
-- **recall**(`float`, or `array` of `float`): Either the general recall score, or the recall scores for individual classes, depending on the values input to `labels` and `average`.
+- **recall**(`float`, or `array` of `float`, for multiclass targets): Either the general recall score, or the recall scores for individual classes, depending on the values input to `labels` and `average`.
 Minimum possible value is 0.
 Maximum possible value is 1.
 A higher recall means that more of the positive examples have been labeled correctly.
 Therefore, a higher recall is generally considered better.

 Output Example(s):
 ```python